They say the worst betrayals don’t come with fanfare.

 I swallowed hard.
 “He cared about us.
 But sometimes people change, and when someone stops treating us with love, we have to protect our hearts.”

-Cole was quiet, then he smiled softly.
+Cole was quiet, then nodded.
 “We’re still a team though, right?”

 My throat tightened.
 “Always.”

-Later that week, I canceled vendors one by one.
-I slid my wedding dress back into its box, mailed Jake’s ring without a note.
+Later that week, I canceled the vendors one by one.
+I slid my wedding dress back into its box.
+I mailed Jake’s ring without a note.

 I didn’t break that night.
 My heart hurt, yes.
 But everything else became clear.

-And that’s the power of real love — the kind that lives in bedtime stories, shared waffles, and the courage to walk away from anyone who makes your children feel like a burden.
+Because the strongest love I have ever known lives in bedtime stories, shared waffles, and the courage to walk away from anyone who makes my children feel like they’re something to be charged for.

 And no one ever pays rent to be part of a family.